lyz-code/yamlfix/docs/index.md

   key: value
 ```
 * Sections at the start and end of the document will have whitelines removed before and after respectively.
+* If `whitelines` parameter is higher than `section_whitelines`, the rule will preserve the amount of whitespaces specified by `whitelines` parameter.

 ### Config Path